gutenye/tagen/README.md

 Contributing
 -------------

 * report bugs/featues to issue tracker.
 * fork it and pull a request.
 * improve documentation.
-* any ideas are welcome.
+* feel free to post any ideas.

 Contributors
 ------------